mayosholly/Voyatek_test/README.md

 - `POST /api/posts/{post_id}/comment`
 - Adds a comment to a specific post.

-- *Additional Interaction Endpoints as per your implementation*

 ## Notes
 - Ensure you have PHP and Composer installed on your system.